h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 #### Conclusion

 In this case, we will choose the first ROC Curve (with a great classifier) because it leads to an AUC of 1.0 (can separate the green apple class and red apple class (the two classes) with 100% accuracy).
+As you can see, the ROC curve greatly help us to evaluate our model.
+Next, we will be looking at another plot that can be a compliment to the ROC curve.

 ### Prec-Recall